TriedAngle/glucose/README.md

 #### Notes:
-* Rust 1.51 (nightly only right now) and onwards is required
+* Rust 1.51 and onwards is required

 * For planned and current features see TODO.md